AntonYuryev/GraphExplorer4Neo4jPostgres/README.md

 pip install -r requirements_agent.txt
 ```

 **An LLM API key** — the agent supports Anthropic Claude (native), Google Gemini (via an OpenAI-compatible endpoint), or any other OpenAI-compatible provider.
-You'll enter this through the Settings UI (or `settings.json`) after first login; no key is required just to browse the graph without the AI agent.
+An admin sets up the provider **URL** once (Settings → Agentic AI / LLM — admin-managed the same way as the Neo4j/Postgres connection URLs under URL Connections for Database Endpoints); each user then picks that provider and enters their own **API key** under My Connection after first login.
+No key is required just to browse the graph without the AI agent.

 The machine also needs network access to:
 - Neo4j at your configured host